-If we can infer our selves, other persons, and God, why can't we infer material objects or abstract ideas?
+If we can infer the existence of our self, other persons, and God, despite having no sense experiences of these things, why can't we infer material objects or abstract ideas?

 I'll put this question aside to return to a methodological concern with which we began.

-Locke, seeing the limits of sense experience to yield knowledge, accepted some skepticism, some humility.

-Berkeley prefers to reject Locke's materialism to combat skepticism and what he sees as a consequent atheism.
+Locke, seeing the limits of sense experience to yield knowledge, accepted some humble skepticism.
+Berkeley rejects Locke's materialism to combat skepticism and what he sees as a consequent atheism.